WMST-100 Introduction to Women's Studies

 WMST-334 Psychology of Gender

-.
 Explores current theory and research in the development of gender and consequences of gender roles.
 Covers evolutionary, biological, psychoanalytic, cognitive, social learning, and cross-cultural perspectives on gender, as well as approaches that seek to understand interactions among these influences.
+Prerequisite: PSYC-101 or SOCI-101 and junior standing.
+Same as PSYC-334.

 WMST-365 Literature and Gender